RimGubaev/GATK_pipeline_customized/README.md

 GATK v.4.1.0.0

-Disclaimer: presented scripts are NOT ready-to-go solution, however may serev a as a n example on how to adapt GATK pipeline for GBS and RAD seq data.
+Disclaimer: presented scripts are NOT ready-to-go solution, however may sereve a as an example on how to adapt GATK pipeline for GBS and RAD seq data.
 For more details and help don't hestitate to contact.

 Email: rimgubaev@gmail.com